 - Easy to maintain and to store.

-- Self-evaporation system means bucket-less operation.
+- A self-evaporation system means bucket-less operation.

-- May be too loud for some
+- It may be too loud for some

 The Global Air portable air conditioner unit can cool a space up to 400 square feet.
 It has a 2-speed cooling and fan and 4-way air direction to help spread the air evenly throughout your tent.
-It’s digital controls allow you to set the precise temperature.
+Its digital controls allow you to set the precise temperature.
 There is also a remote control to let you control from across the tent.

-With the self-evaporate system there is no water tank.
-The condensing water is recycled to improve the efficiency through cooling condenser.
+With the self-evaporate system, there is no water tank.
+The condensing water is recycled to improve efficiency through the cooling condenser.
 Like most units, it must be vented to the outside.

 - 10,000 BTU of cooling power